flatland-association/flatland-workshop-2024/next-flatland/documentation/workshop_documentation.md

 ## Open Questions
 - Existing literature and libraries
  - What exists and can be reused?
+- Performance
+ - What do we gain with this new representation?
+- Generality
+ - How general is this framework?
+(Other domains)
 - Arbiter
  - What do we do with conflicting atomic effects that happen later?